csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/index.md

 ## Get started

 Those who are new to ZptSharp are recommended to follow one of four short **quick start** guides.
 These guides each take the developer through a 'hello world' example, giving them a working sample app using ZptSharp.
-You may also wish to read [a conceptual summary] of what ZptSharp is.
+It is also recommended to read [the short conceptual summary of ZptSharp], which illustrates its fundamental principles.

 * [Quick start for ASP.NET Core MVC]
 * [Quick start for ASP.NET MVC 5]